Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### FPDU (File Protocol Data Unit):

 Data unit for the PeSIT protocol.
-Protocol-level message supporting dialog between two PeSIT "protocol layer" entities.
+Protocol- level message supporting dialog between two PeSIT "protocol layer" entities.
 It includes a fixed and a variable part.
 See also [PI](#PI__Parameter_Identifier__) (Parameter Identifier).